worldline/observability-workshop/docs/workshop.md

 In addition, the microservices are started with an agent to broadcast the traces to the collector.

+### Icons

+You will the following icons during the workshop:

+🛠️ An action to perform,
+📝 A file to modify,
+👀 Something to observe,
+✅ Validate something,
+ℹ️ Some information.

 ## Prerequisites
 ### Skills